Outer court member of the Correllian Tradition; public-spirited witch on the path towards becoming a Pagan Priestess.

 Anu: Earth Goddess and Mother of the Divine

 The Morrigan is a dynamic deity, and naturally there is bound to be misinformation published about her.
 This is especially the case for Anu, whose myths have been lost to time.
 The most prominent misinformation about Anu is leaving her out completely and naming other goddesses as the third sister.
 Nemain is the goddess I’ve found most often listed in favor of Anu, and the goddess Áine has been said to be the Morrigan as well.
-By looking at these goddesses we are gaining a stronger understanding of Anu, seeing who she is and who she isn’t.
-The Morrigan often appears in the guise of an animal, either the Raven, the Crow or as Cattle.
-Understanding how the Celts saw these animals we will shine more light onto the Dark Goddess.
+By looking at these goddesses, we are gaining a stronger understanding of Anu, seeing who she is and who she isn’t.
+The Morrigan often appears in the guise of an animal, either the raven or the crow, or as cattle.
+By understanding how the Celts saw these animals, we will shine more light on the Dark Goddess.

 The Many Faces of Anu

 Anu’s role as a mother goddess, one that typically is assigned to Danu, has led scholars to believe that the two goddesses were connected in some way.
 Nineteenth-century writers argued that Danu’s name was derived from Anu’s and that they were, in fact, the same goddess.
 None of Danu’s myths have survived, so it cannot be proved definitively.
 They are both connected to fertility, but Danu is a river goddess—nurturing the land with water, and Anu is a land goddess, her soil being the source of nutrition.
 Woodfield pointed out that Cormac, the author naming Anu the Mother Goddess, was from Munster—where the worship of Anu was centered.
 It would make sense that Cormac would list an earth goddess with whom he was most familiar as the Mother Goddess in favor of Danu, a goddess with which he most likely had little experience with.
 Over time the belief that Anu was the Mother grew, and eventually evolved to become merged with the goddess Danu.